f5devcentral/f5-automation-labs/docs/class1/module2/lab2.rst

 iApps typically come in the form of a .tmpl file, which contains the content needed for the BIG-IP to utilize it as a Service framework.
-Different toolkits will install iApp's or their content in different ways, we'll be using REST in its raw form, so the contents of the file is all we need.
+Different toolkits will install iApp's or their content in different ways, we'll be using REST in a raw form, so the contents of the file is what we need.
 However, this means that the contents of the iApp must be URL encoded to make sure the BIG-IP reads it correctly.
 When using other tools like Ansible, the whole .tmpl file can be uploaded, removing the need for encoding.